 So how to reconcile the two?

-Well, in my opinion, the aforementioned passages of Romans 8 and Ephesians 1 are not about salvation generally, but rather they speak to individuals who have been predestined to serve Jesus Christ, during the Millennial Reign, on earth as kings and priests!
+Well, it has occurred to me that the aforementioned passages of Romans 8 and Ephesians 1 are not about salvation generally, but rather these point to individuals who have been predestined to serve Jesus Christ during the Millennial Reign on earth.

 And Jesus said unto them, Verily I say unto you, That ye which have followed me, in the regeneration when the Son of man shall sit in the throne of his glory, ye also shall sit upon twelve thrones, judging the twelve tribes of Israel.Matthew 19:28